AshishSalaskar1/Face_Unlock_System_OpenCV/README.md

  - Execute the `user_read.py` python script.
 It will then open the webcam and take 100 sample photos of face being detected in the webcam.
 Press Enter to abort the Process.
- - After collecting the samples, `train.py` can be executes.
+ - After collecting the samples, `train.py` can be executed.
 It trains the program with the collected samples to detect the given face.
 A webcam feed is then opened after training.
  - The program then unlocks the system in face matches with more than